Deutsche Boerse's Eurex resumes trading after outage

 "The market halt was triggered by an incorrect time synchronization within the system," the company said in a statement.

-The platform was shut down at 0220 ET, pre-trading resumed at 0320 ET and all products were tradable again 10 minutes later, it said.
+The platform was shut down at 0620 GMT, pre-trading resumed at 0720 GMT and all products were tradable again 10 minutes later, it said.

 The market impact appeared to have been limited with a public holiday in London meaning most traders in Europe's largest equity market were not at their desks, and trading volumes were below their daily average.